Connextstrategy/python-challenge/README.md

 The analysis should align with the following results:

+## pypoll

+PyBank Instructions

+In this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process.

+I was given a set of poll data called election_data.csv.
+The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
+The task is to create a Python script that analyzes the votes and calculates each of the following values:

+* The total number of votes cast

+* A complete list of candidates who received votes

+* The percentage of votes each candidate won

+* The total number of votes each candidate won

+* The winner of the election based on popular vote

+Your analysis should align with the following results:

 ### Dependencies

 * Must have GitBash used as an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience noting commands for analysis